Does Your Company Need a Brandable Domain Name?

 Here are some example domain names that contain common words not directly describing what the business offers.

 - Blend.com – No blenders for sale here.
-Blend is a lending company that combined the words “better lending” to create its brand name.
+The blend is a lending company that combined the words “better lending” to create its brand name.

 - Grasshopper.com – This is an example of a company that outgrew its domain name and changed brands.
 Grasshopper.com started as a virtual business voicemail company under the name GotVMail.
 As it expanded it needed a new name and a new way to differentiate itself.
 It selected Grasshopper.com, a safe name that makes you think about something quick and nimble.